 - The physical length of the circuit run the GFCI is protecting is too long.
 The general rule is not to exceed 250 feet or the circuit may encounter a capacitive leak to ground, causing the GFCI to fail.

 The GFCI outlets come in many different convenient colors to match your home's decor.
 GFCI outlets and breakers make your home safer and provide you with peace of mind.
-If you have not installed them yet in your home, I advise you to do it right away.
+If you have not installed them yet in your home, do it right away.
 Choose a GFCI...It's a trip!